 Neuroscience News at Yale

-Marina Picciotto, PhD, Charles B. G. Murphy Professor of Psychiatry and Professor in the Child Study Center, of Neuroscience and of Pharmacology, spoke to Minnesota Public Radio about the effects of vaping on the teen brain.
+A new Yale study of neuron activity in the brain has revised scientists’ understanding of how the brain processes and responds to rewards.
+Marina Picciotto, PhD, Charles B. G. Murphy Professor of Psychiatry and Professor in the Child Study Center, of Neuroscience and of Pharmacology, is the study’s senior author.